sematext/docs/docs/integration/kubernetes.md

 Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
-Because of its ever-growing popularity, we’ve decided to create a simple yet powerful Kubernetes monitoring integration that is easy to set up.
-You only need to install a tiny agent that adds basically no CPU or memory overhead.
+To start monitoring Kubernetes with Sematext, you only need to install a tiny agent that adds basically no CPU or memory overhead.

 ## Monitoring Kubernetes with Sematext